Nnenna Oti

 Nnenna Nnannaya Oti (born 15 November 1958) is a Nigerian professor and the first female substantive Vice-Chancellor of Federal University of Technology Owerri.
 Oti defeated Ikechukwu Dozie on 13 April 2021 and has resumed office as the 8th Vice-Chancellor of the institution on 19 June 2021.

 Early life and education

-Nnenna Oti was born in Afikpo North, Ebonyi State, Nigeria.
+Nnenna Oti is from and was born in Afikpo North, Ebonyi State, Nigeria.
 She received a B. Agric. in soil science from University of Nigeria, finishing in first class.
 She furthered and received a master's degree in social science with focus on soil biology and biochemistry from the same University of Nigeria.
-She preceded to Catholic University, Leuven where she received a postgraduate diploma in irrigation engineering, earning a distinction.
+She continued her studies at Catholic University, Leuven where she received a postgraduate diploma in irrigation engineering, earning a distinction.
 She received a doctorate degree in soil and environmental conservation from Federal University of Technology Owerri.

 Career

 Oti is a three-time head of department of soil science and technology in the school of agricultural and agriculture technology at Federal University of Technology Owerri.
 She is a past chairman of Gender Policy Unit and the immediate past dean of post-graduate school in her second tenure.
 She is a professor of soil science and environmental conservation.
 She has served as a consultant to various government agencies including TETFund and Anambra Imo River Basin Development Authority.